World and Vietnam Newspaper updates information on MU player transfers that took place in the past hours.

 MU are said to be opening negotiations over a new contract with Aaron Wan-Bissaka.

-A back injury has prevented Wan-Bissaka from making an early impression under coach Erik ten Hag and there have been reports that the player could be forced out of Old Trafford.
+A back injury prevented Wan-Bissaka from making an initial impression under coach Erik ten Hag and there was news that the player might have to leave Old Trafford.

-However, Wan-Bissaka has tried hard and played his own way, which was highly appreciated by the Dutch coach, returning to the number 1 choice at right-back in the MU squad.
+However, Wan-Bissaka has tried hard and played his own way, which is highly appreciated by the Dutch coach, returning to the number 1 choice at right-back in the MU squad.

-The 25-year-old has started all four of United's Premier League games this season, setting up Raphael Varane for the only goal that won the team's opening game against Wolves.
+The 25-year-old has started all four of MU's Premier League games this season, setting up Raphael Varane for the only goal that brought victory to the team in the opening match against Wolves.

 Coach Erik ten Hag has not given up on his intention to buy Joao Palhinha.
 (Source: InsideSport) |